Panama

 WILDLIFE EVERYWHERE

 Caimans in the mangroves.
-Sea turtles.
+Sea turtles nesting on the beaches.
 Sloths, howler monkeys, toucans.
+Poison dart frogs in the undergrowth.

 Life is everywhere.
 Not as scenery.
 Constantly.